Overview of Small Grants Program

 Federal Award Administration Information

-Systems – Awards can only be issued to organizations that are registered and have an active account in System for Award Management (SAM.gov).
+Organizations applying for the grant need to create an account in System for Award Management (SAM.gov).
+Awards can only be issued to organizations that are registered and have an active account in SAM.gov.
+Individual applicants do not need to create a SAM.gov account.
 Detailed instructions and tips on the SAM.gov registration process can be found here.
-You can also refer to the quick guide here.

 Note to new SAM.gov account registrants: Your organization’s name and address must be entered exactly the same for NCAGE code number, DUNS number, and SAM.gov account registration to prevent any delay in setting up your SAM.gov account.